tlevine/www.thomaslevine.com/content/!/world-data-world/index.md

 of pants and that that data could be converted into a slice of apple pie.
 But for many people, it is not common sense.
-I think that people need to get this concept before they can understand how we use data to influence our world, and I've been teaching this concept in a few different ways.
+I think that people need to get this concept before they can understand how we use data to influence our world.
+Things that seemed impossible before one understands this concept become common sense after one really gets it, and I've been using interactive technology to teach people that.

 I break this article into three major sections.